 26. How does the Appeal Panel make a decision for a child over the age of 7?
-For infant class size appeals Reception, Year 1 and Year 2 please see section 29.

 The Appeal Panel, having heard and read the case for both parties, will consider all the information available very carefully, before making their final decision.
 The Appeal Panel must follow a two stage decision making process:-